mmistakes/minimal-mistakes/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 Anyway, with the Helpdesk-button on the top and the wheel-cog on the buttom left, i had most of my features implemented.
 The gray wheel cog will open a fly-in menu that has the option to install a printer.
 This would open the [TCP\IP-printtool](https://cookiecrumbles.github.io/Deploying-TCPIP-printers-with-a-Powershell-GUI/) i wrote about.

-The green wheel cog will just start the command
+The green cog will just start the command
 > control printers

-This way users can quikly change there default printer.
+This way users can quickly change there default printer.

 ## SOS-warning system

+### Background story
 Some years ago we were unfortunate enough to have both the exchange-server as the telecommunication-server down at the same time.
-The problem he; aside the obvious one, was that we couldn't reach and inform our users about the issues.
+The problem here, aside the obvious, was that we couldn't reach and inform our users about the issues.

-This
+Afterwards a college asks if we could figure out some sort of SOS\Emergency system if this were ever to happen again.

+Back when i was in high-school we used to use NET SEND to send a message to a computer or user.

+In Active Directory, we have computer groups per department.
+So it wouldn't be too hard to figure out what computers we'd like to reach.
+As long as we had network, it is doable.

+One request of the end-user was that the message or notification would not be to intrusive.
+This brought me back to the toast-notifications that would just pop-up for a few seconds to then disappear.

+We also already have a service-monitor that i could scrape.

+### Argus was born

+I incorporated a function within within the system-tray application and named it Argus.
+This would become the name of the application.
+Argus looks for a JSON-file on it's own harddrive every 60 seconds.